ukamovich/persongrabber/README.md

-# About the webpage
+# Project Overview
-_PersonGrapper_ is an application that diplays information about people stored in a database.
+_PersonGrabber_ is an application that diplays information about people stored in a database.
 Each person has the following attributes: Forname, lastname, gender, age, about and cars.
 The main functionality of the application is embedded in the search-bar which includes different tools to perform filtering on the search.
 To perform a filtering, the user can choose to filter on Lastname, Forname or Gender.
 The portrait of the person reflects wheter the person is male, female or neither.
 A button that sorts the resulting persons in descending or ascending order according to age has also been included diplayed as an upward or downward arrow.
 Lastly, _PersonGrapper_ has functionality for generating new persons or cars and add this information to the database.

+Hosted here (need to be connected to NTNU network):

+## How to run it
+1. Run `npm install`in the both folders `backend` and `frontend`

+2. Run `npm start`in the both folders `backend` and `frontend`

 # GraphQL & API